nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 ##### 1.01.A01) Early Childhood Development Education

-- Formal early childhood development education for all children aged 03 to 05
+- Formal early childhood development education for all children aged 03 to 05 years

-- years

-- An Early Childhood Development Education Centre for every child within 2 km

-- from their home or parent’s workplace
+- An Early Childhood Development Education Centre for every child within 2 km from their home or parent’s workplace

-- Programs that foster the development of good habits, attitudes, and ethics,

-- tailored to suit the physical and mental conditions of children, are essential for

-- their successful integration into social life
+- Programs that foster the development of good habits, attitudes, and ethics, tailored to suit the physical and mental conditions of children, are essential for their successful integration into social life

-- National language programs that include English and other national languages as

-- languages of spoken communication in addition to the mother tongue.
+- National language programs that include English and other national languages as languages of spoken communication in addition to the mother tongue.

 - Adaptation programs to deal with multicultural diversity

 - Activities that improve children’s health and nutritional status

-- An Early Childhood Development Regulatory Agency to regulate Early

-- Childhood Development Centres
+- An Early Childhood Development Regulatory Agency to regulate Early Childhood Development Centres

-- Mandatory professional training with minimum educational qualifications

-- and a minimum salary for Early Childhood Development Centre Wardens and
+- Mandatory professional training with minimum educational qualifications and a minimum salary for Early Childhood Development Centre Wardens and teachers.

-- teachers.

-- A formal national institute and branch system for training Early Childhood
+- A formal national institute and branch system for training Early Childhood Development professionals.

-- Development professionals.

 ##### 1.01.A02) Primary and secondary education

-- Primary education aims to develop literacy, numeracy, creativity and communication

-- skills.

 ##### 1.01.A03) School education